 How Black Leaders Unwittingly Contributed To The Era Of Mass Incarceration

 This is FRESH AIR.
-I'm Terry Gross.
-My guest James Forman Jr. has written a new book called "Locking Up Our Own: Crime And Punishment In Black America".
+I'm David Bianculli, editor of the website TV Worth Watching, sitting in for Terry Gross.
+Today's guest is James Forman Jr., who won the Pulitzer Prize in general nonfiction for his book "Locking Up Our Own: Crime And Punishment In Black America."
+It's now out in paperback.
 It's about the era of mass incarceration and tells a part of the story that is rarely focused on - the role of African-American political and community leaders in advocating tough-on-crime measures as ways to stop drugs and guns from destroying black communities.
 Many of those leaders, he says, didn't appreciate the impact of the choices they were making.

-The most direct victims of the resulting harsh penalties have been the poorest, least-educated black people.
-Some of those people were Forman's clients during the six years he served as a public defender in Washington D.C.
-Doing this work was his way of contributing to the civil rights movement in which his father was a pioneer.
-James
+The most direct victims of the resulting harsh penalties have been the poorest, least educated black people.
+Forman represented some of those people during the six years he served as a public defender in Washington, D.C.
+He'll tell us about that and about his parents, both of whom were student activists.

-Forman Sr. was the executive secretary of SNCC, the Student Nonviolent Coordinating Committee from 1961 to '66 and was one of the leaders of the 1964 Freedom Summer, organizing for voting rights in Mississippi.
-James Forman Jr.'s mother, Constancia Romilly, was a member of SNCC.
-Her mother was British journalist Jessica Mitford.

-James Forman, Jr. is now a law professor at Yale Law School.
-He clerked for Justice Sandra Day O'Connor, and as he'll describe later, it was a challenging period for him because he disagreed with many of her positions.
+James Forman Jr. is now a law professor at Yale Law School.
+Terry spoke with him last July.

 And then he wrapped up, and he said, so I know you've had it hard, but people fought, marched and died for your freedom.
 Dr. King died for your freedom.
 And he didn't die for you to be running and gunning and thugging (ph) and carrying on and embarrassing your community and embarrassing your family.
 No, son, that was not his dream at all.
 So I hope Mr. Forman is right.
 I hope you turn it around.
 But right now actions have consequences, and your consequence is Oak Hill.
 And he locked him up.